Andhra Pradesh: Chandrababu Naidu resigns as CM, Jaganmohan Reddy likely to take oath on May 30

 YSR Congress Party leader Ummareddy Venkateswarlu told ANI that voters have confidence in party chief Jaganmohan Reddy to lead the state.
 “Looking at the loot by N Chandrababu Naidu, the public doesn’t want him to rule the state,” he said.

-Jaganmohan Reddy is the son of YS Rajashekhara Reddy, one of the popular chief ministers of the state who died in a helicopter crash in September 2009.
+Jaganmohan Reddy is the son of YS Rajashekhara Reddy, a popular chief minister of the state who had died in a helicopter crash in September 2009.
 He parted ways with the Congress about a year later and floated the YSR Congress Party in 2011.

 Reddy thanked citizens for voting for his party in the Assembly and Lok Sabha elections.
 “I also thank them for exercising their franchise in large numbers and enhancing the value of democracy,” he said, according to The Indian Express.
 “I will live up to the expectations of the people.”